 Many consider Natalie Imbruglia a one-hit-wonder.
 I find many of her tracks high quality even though they barely made a dent in the charts.
 It’s a demonstration of how the music industry can get it wrong.
 And the song she’s known for is a cover.
 Ednaswap released this single a year before she did.
 In 1993, a Danish version was recorded by Lis Sørensen.

 While Nick Carter enjoyed success as part of the boyband The Backstreet Boys, Aaron Carter’s solo career had more traction.
 If any music represented bubblegum pop, I feel Aaron Carter’s catalog best embodies it.
 “I Want Candy” was corny and infectious.
 It was a cover of The Strangelove’s recording in 1965.
 But only Aaron gets criticism for it.

 The Power of Love by Celine Dion

 Celine Dion’s first number one hit in the USA is a cover of a Jennifer Rush recording.
 The original already hit the top spot in the UK.
-However, Celine Dion’s incomparably towering voice managed to cast a shadow on all other versions recorded – Jennifer Rush’s, Air Supply’s and Laura Branigan’s.
+However, Celine Dion’s towering voice managed to cast a shadow on all other versions recorded – Jennifer Rush’s, Air Supply’s, and Laura Branigan’s.
 Have you heard any of those versions in recent history?